“BEHIND THE SEAMS: London & Paris ”

 The club is in the heart of central London’s elegant Mayfair and during the one hour lunch break or after the class, there will be time to explore some famous shops and establishments such as Fortnum & Mason in Piccadilly, Liberty’s in Regent Street, Selfridge’s in Oxford Street, Bond Street and Jermyn Street, all literally a few minutes walk away.
 Soho with its abundance of fabric shops is also close by.
 One evening we will jump on the tube for a few stops to explore Joel’s and Jason’s famous luxury fabric emporiums.
 Thomas will be on hand to advise and guide.

 5 nights luxury accommodation at the Lansdowne Club is included in the price.
 All rooms are single occupancy with a double bed, en-suite bathroom, TV, free Wifi.
 A full English breakfast served in the beautiful dining room is included every morning.
 Guests may use the leisure facilities of the club such as the gym, steam room and beautiful original Art Deco pool during their stay.
 The concierge will be on hand to help with any needs.
 Although located in central London, the club is an oasis of calm in this bustling metropolis.
-Checking out is on Tuesday 11th.
 If you have booked also onto module 2, you will keep your accomodation for the next 3 nights.

 Besides the accommodation incl. breakfast, all tuition, guidance, tea/coffee during the class, Claridge’s afternoon tea, materials and notions for the project are included.
 You also have a £15 daily allowance towards beverages ordered at the club.